Ciclista Juninense: Beginning

 Basketball began to be practised at the club at the end of the 1920s.
 In 1929 Ciclista won its first title, defeating team "Los Indios" by 12-11.
 In 1931 Ciclista inaugurated its basketball arena, erected on Aristóbulo del Valle street.

 By those years the Municipality of Junín temporarily gave the club a land in order to build a new cycling circuit there, which was finished and opened on December 6, 1931.
 In 1942 Ciclista acquired the land where its basketball court had been built years before, which was considered a great achievement for the club and its members.

 The basketball squad won two other titles, in 1952 and 1954, defeating San Martín and Los Indios respectively.
 One year later the club inaugurated a new basketball stadium.

+National competition

+In 1994, the club was invited by Asociación de Clubes de Básquet to join the competitions organised by the body.
+On September 18, 1994, the Verdirrojo made their debut in Torneo Nacional de Ascenso, the second division.
+The opening game was played away against Obras Sanitarias, a 96–106 loss in extra time.
+At the end of the season, Ciclista was relegated after losing to Belgrano de San Nicolás 81–92.

+In 1995 Ciclista regained their place in TNA, exchanging it for the TV rights, nevertheless the team would be relegated again.
+After playing two years in Primera B [es], the club could get a new place in TNA when they purchased it from Club SIDERCA of Campana for US$ 96,000.

+In 2005, the club achieved promotion to the top division, Liga Nacional, after defeating Juventud Sionista 76–70 at the Coliseo del Boulevard in front of a full attendance (3–2 in the series).
+The coach was Adrián Capelli.
+Ciclista made a great campaign in their first season (2005–06) in the first division although they finally lost to Ben Hur in quarter finals.

+Ciclista Juninense's tenure on first division came to an end in the 2006–07 season when they were relegated to TNA after a 86–100 loss to Boca Juniors.
+Nevertheless Ciclista returned to LNB after crowning champions of TNA in the 2013–14 season, after winning the series 3–0 v Cordoban team Instituto.
+Besides, Luciano Massarelli was named season's MVP.
+The team was coached was Julián Pagura.